Eric Rowe

-Nelson Eric Rowe Jr. (born October 3, 1992) is an American football safety for the Miami Dolphins of the National Football League (NFL).
-He played college football at Utah.
+Nelson Eric Rowe Jr. (born October 3, 1992) is an American professional football safety.
+He played college football for the Utah Utes, and has played in the NFL for the Philadelphia Eagles, New England Patriots, and Miami Dolphins.

-Early years
+Early life

-Rowe attended Doerre Intermediate in Spring, Texas and Klein High School in Klein, Texas.
+Rowe attended Doerre Intermediate in Spring, Texas, and Klein High School in Klein, Texas.
 During his high school football career, he had 207 tackles and nine interceptions.
 He was rated by Rivals.com as a three-star recruit and was ranked as the 39th best safety in his class.
 He committed to the University of Utah to play college football.
 Rowe also played basketball and ran track in high school.

 College career

 Rowe attended Utah from 2011 to 2014.
 He became a starter at safety his freshman year.
 He started all 13 games, recording 69 tackles, an interception and a sack.
 As a sophomore, Rowe started 10 games, missing two due to injury.
 He had 64 tackles and one interception.
 As a junior, he again started all 12 games, finishing with 69 tackles and a half a sack.
 Prior to his senior season, Rowe was moved from safety to cornerback.
 He started 10 of 12 games and had 59 tackles and one interception.
 For his career, Rowe started 45 of 47 games and had 261 tackles, three interceptions and 1.5 sacks.